ad2017gd/RainbowTaskbar/README.md

 ![image](https://user-images.githubusercontent.com/39013925/139097253-0e438d0e-f6e3-45e2-a5b0-d473c0b751cc.png)

 ### Rounded corners
 **Rounded corners** are defined using a border radius.
-The GUI border radius maximum value is set to 64 pixels. **The corners are not antialiased!**
+The GUI border radius maximum value is set to 64 pixels. **Doesn't work on Windows 7 or Vista**
 ```
 b 20
 ```